DerDemystifier/SwiftAnki_Quick-Anki-Navigation/README.md

 ## Support

-For queries or to report issues, please visit the [GitHub Repo Link] and add your issue in the 'Issues' tab.
+For queries or to report issues, please visit the [GitHub Repo](https://github.com/DerDemystifier/SwiftAnki_Quick-Anki-Navigation) and add your issue in the 'Issues' tab.

 ## Contributing